google/dive/BUILD.md

 cmake . -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Debug -Bbuild
 ```

-You can specify the build type for release as well
+You can specify other build types as well with `-DCMAKE_BUILD_TYPE=<Debug/Release/RelWithDebInfo/MinSizeRel>`.
+If you are opening the VS IDE to build, make sure the selected build type in the dropdown matches the type specified earlier, to ensure proper version info is reflected by the built host tools.

-with `-DCMAKE_BUILD_TYPE=Release` instead.
+TODO(b/460765024): Support multi-configuration generator (VS) for Windows build and disallow `-DCMAKE_BUILD_TYPE=` flag

 Open `dive.sln` in Visual Studio and build.